Westgate Las Vegas: 1981–2012

 Around the end of 1981, another extension to the north tower was completed, adding 391 rooms at a cost of $21 million.
 This made the Las Vegas Hilton the largest hotel in the world, with a total of 3,174 rooms.
 (The Rossiya Hotel in Moscow had more rooms, but was not deemed to be a larger hotel by the Guinness Book of World Records because many of its rooms were used as dormitories.)
 It held this title until 1990, when it was surpassed by the Flamingo.

 In 1984, the hotel completed construction of the $10-million Hilton Center, a 70000 sqft convention and event space at the southwest corner of the property, west of the Hilton Pavilion.

 In 1986, amid growing popularity of sports betting in Nevada, the Hilton opened its race and sports book, the Superbook, at a cost of $17 million.

 In 1991, the Hilton was at the center of the Tailhook scandal, in which numerous United States Navy officers were accused of acts of sexual assault during a convention at the hotel.
 One of the victims, Paula Coughlin, sued the Hilton for providing inadequate security for the convention, and eventually was paid a $5.2 million judgment.
 The lawsuit led Hilton to successfully lobby for the so-called "Tailhook bill", a state law shielding hotels from liability for injuries to patrons caused by third parties.

+The property's original marquee sign was approximately 150 feet tall and stood for 24 years, until it was removed in 1993.
 The hotel completed a new 362 feet, $4-million marquee sign in 1994.
 Later that year, however, it was partially destroyed by a windstorm.
 The sign was reconstructed in 1997 for $9 million with a reduced height of 279 feet, making it the world's tallest free-standing advertising sign.

 In 1994, the hotel entered an arrangement with the Sahara Country Club, which was renamed as the Las Vegas Hilton Country Club.
 This lasted until 1997, when the course became the Las Vegas National Golf Club.
 Hilton attempted to buy the neighboring Las Vegas Country Club the following year, but its $60-million offer was rejected.